charlottealfred/Face-generation/README.md

     * Clicking the zoom in button to view the style changed picture full screen
     ![Zoom in](https://github.com/charlottealfred/Face-generation/blob/main/readme_picture/zoom_in.png "Zoom in")

-    * Clicking the save photo button to save faces.
+    * Clicking the save photo button to save images.
     * The format of the default picture name is original file name add style name, such as XXXX_monet.png

 ![Save](https://github.com/charlottealfred/Face-generation/blob/main/readme_picture/save_tab2.png "Save in")